Abarim Publications' online Biblical Greek Dictionary

 - Doctor — from the Latin verb doceo, meaning to be learned, to teach or inform;

-- Wizard — from the adjective "wise" (which in turn comes from the same ancient root weid as the words wit and vision and even the word druid, which literally means "tree-wit") plus the postfix "-ard" (meaning "natured" or "who does to excess" in words such as coward, drunkard, etc).
+- Wizard — from the adjective "wise" (which in turn comes from the same ancient root weid as the words wit and vision and even the word druid, which literally means "tree-wit") plus the suffix "-ard" (meaning "natured" or "who does to excess" in words such as coward, drunkard, etc.).

 - Magician — from the Avestan (Persian) word magauno, which in turn probably denotes a Median tribe with similar duties as the Levites in Israel, namely to preserve and develop wisdom.

 Folks who lack the knack — that is: people who are cognitively unable to muster the mental discipline to think purely scientific; lovingly dubbed "muggles" by J. K. Rowling, who is herself a child of accomplished wizards — are either blissfully unaware of the world wizards create and maintain, or else are so baffled by it that they confuse it for something supernatural.
 Quite the opposite is true, of course, since nothing supernatural can be perceived by natural means (such as eyes and ears) and for all practical purposes can be said to not exist.